 , set it and forget it”.
 Or they make small adjustments expecting big change without rechecking the environmental fit.
 Continuously there are technological advancements, shifts in consumer behavior or other external factors change.
 When considering best practices, always ensure to look with a fresh set of eyes, as a newcomer would, zooming out of the existing to consider a holistic view and keep in mind possible changes on the current horizon.

-One of the first steps towards building the best practice for your team is understanding your team.
-Without knowing the culture of your team, what motivates them and what makes them tick, you will not be able to design a practice tailored to their specific needs.
-This can become difficult without a proper performance management system, as you may not have the necessary insights into your team’s behavior patterns or are only considering fragmented data.
+One of the initial moves towards building the best practice for your group is understanding your group.
+Without knowing the way of life of your group, what inspires them and what is most important to them, you won’t have the option to plan a training custom-made to their particular needs.
+This can get troublesome without an appropriate exhibition the executives framework, as you might not have the fundamental experiences into your group’s standards of conduct or are just thinking about divided information.

 Fortunately, there are several software solutions on the market designed to give you better insights on your business performance and enable “best practices” to develop around your business. iStrives, integrates performance management and “best practice” sharing into one platform.
 Get the insights on your business to gauge the right practices to deploy and get your team involved in the full process of shaping, innovating and sharing practices so they are quickly ingrained into the business.